What mom burnout actually is.

 Please see a clinician if any of these describe you:

-- You're using alcohol or other substances daily to take the edge off.
+- You're using alcohol or other substances daily to take the edge off, and it's creeping up.

 - You're having thoughts of self-harm, or thoughts of not wanting to keep going.